whatsyerpoison1/music-shop/README.md

 # music-shop
 Mendix music shop
-E-commerce app using Mendix platform
+- an E-commerce app using the Mendix platform